All Episodes

 I shared information with anyone who wanted it.

-I was very open and collaborative in the process in the preparation for Mr. McNulty and Mr. Michelle's testimony.
+I was very open and collaborative in the process, in the preparation for Mr. McNulty and Mr. Michelle's testimony.

-Did you share information with Mr. McNulty and Mr. Michelle?
+I want to ask, did you share information with Mr. McNulty and Mr. Michelle?

 I did.

-So the attorney general's statement is wrong.
+So the Attorney General's statement is wrong.

 You see, you see where this is headed.

-And of course, there's a story.
+And of course, there's a story somewhere in the stack.

-Somewhere in the stack, the Republicans in the Senate and the House are all upset at this because it's taking away their message.
+The Republicans in the Senate and the House are all upset at this because it's taking away their message.

 What message?

-May I ask the Republicans what message?
+May I ask the Republicans, what message?

 What is it about you that compels you to sit there on your hands while this is going on?